dqops/dqo/docs/checks/column/integrity/lookup-key-found-percent.md

 ---
-title: lookup key found percent data quality checks
+title: Lookup key found percent data quality checks, SQL examples
 ---
-# lookup key found percent data quality checks
+# Lookup key found percent data quality checks, SQL examples

 This check detects invalid values that are not present in a dictionary table.
 The lookup uses an outer join query within the same database.
  This check measures the percentage of valid keys found in the dictionary table.